-elaborated design; requires -rtl option. [-keep_equivalent_registers] Prevents registers sourced by the same logic from being merged.
-(Note that the merging can otherwise be prevented using the synthesis KEEP attribute) [-resource_sharing] Sharing arithmetic operators.
-Value: auto, on, off Default: auto [-cascade_dsp] Controls how adders summing DSP block outputs will be implemented.
-Value: auto, tree, force Default: auto Threshold for synchronous control set [-control_set_opt_threshold] optimization to lower number of control sets.
+[-resource sharing] Sharing arithmetic operators.
+Value: auto, on, off Default: auto [-cascade dsp] Controls how adders summing DSP block outputs will be implemented.
+Value: auto, tree, force Default: auto [-control set opt threshold] Threshold for synchronous control set optimization to lower number of control sets.
 Valid values are 'auto' and non-negative integers.
 The higher the number, the more control set optimization will be performed and fewer control sets will result.
 To disable control set optimization completely, set to 0.
-Default: auto [-max_bram] Maximum number of block RAM allowed in design.
+Default: auto [-max bram] Maximum number of block RAM allowed in design.
 (Note -1 means that the tool will choose the max number allowed for the part in question) Default: -1 [-max_uram] Maximum number of UltraRAM blocks allowed in design.
 (Note -1 means that the tool will choose the max number allowed for the part in question) Default: -1 [-max_dsp] Maximum number of block DSP allowed in design.
-(Note -1 means that the tool will choose the max number allowed for the part in question) Default: -1 [-max_bram_cascade_height] Controls the maximum number of BRAM that can be cascaded by the tool.
-(Note -1 means that the tool will choose the max number allowed for the part in question) Default: -1 [-max_uram_cascade_height] Controls the maximum number of UtraRAM that can be cascaded by the tool.
+(Note -1 means that the tool will choose the max number allowed for the part in question) Default: -1 [-max bram cascade height] Controls the maximum number of BRAM that can be cascaded by the tool.
+(Note -1 means that the tool will choose the max number allowed for the part in question) Default: -1 [-max_uram_cascade_height] Controls the maximum number of ${\tt UtraRAM}$ that can be cascaded by the tool.
 (Note -1 means that the tool will choose the max number allowed for the part in question) Default: -1 [-retiming] Seeks to improve circuit performance for intra-clock sequential paths by automatically moving registers (register balancing) across combinatorial gates or LUTs.
-It maintains the original behavior and latency of the circuit and does not require changes to the RTL sources. [-no_srlextract] Prevents the extraction of shift registers so that they get implemented as simple registers [-assert] Enable VHDL assert statements to be evaluated.
-A severity level of failure will stop the synthesis flow and produce an error. [-no_timing_driven] Do not run in timing driven mode.
+It maintains the original behavior and latency of the circuit and does not require changes to the RTL sources.
+Prevents the extraction of shift registers so [-no_srlextract] that they get implemented as simple registers [-assert] Enable VHDL assert statements to be evaluated.
+A severity level of failure will stop the synthesis flow and produce an error. [-no_timing_driven] Do not run in timing driven mode. [-sfcul Run in single-file compilation unit mode. [-quiet] Ignore command errors [-verbose] Suspend message limits during command execution